-2.5.7 New Faculty Mentors: Duties and Responsibilities
+2.5.8 New Faculty Mentors: Duties and Responsibilities

 A mentor is an experienced instructor with an excellent teaching record, a positive attitude and at least two years of experience at Dhofar University.
-He/ She is usually chosen by the Level Coordinator or Director.
+He or she is usually chosen by the Level Coordinator or Director.
 The mentor's main duty is to help new faculty integrate into DU for a period of one term.
-He /She should act as a role model for the new faculty member.
-His/ Her responsibilities are as follows:
+He or she should act as a role model for the new faculty member.
+Responsibilities are as follows: